-Black sites draws attention to the widespread use of torture as tool of institutional abuse and death simulacra, a repetitive reminder of an Orwellian dystopia.
-The video refers to the ordeal of Ali Zubaydah, detained since 2002 in black sites and currently in Guantanamo without being officially charged with any crimes.
-In 2012, for a span of one month Zubaydah was water-boarded 83 times.
+Black sites draws attention to the widespread use of torture as a tool of institutional abuse and death simulacra, a repetitive reminder of an Orwellian dystopia.
+The video refers to the ordeal of Ali Zubaydah, detained since 2002 on black sites and currently in Guantanamo without being officially charged with any crimes.
+In 2012, for a span of one month, Zubaydah was water-boarded 83 times.

 is a reminder of the long-standing institutionalization of torture in different parts of the world.